bookofproofs/bookofproofs.github.io/_sources/history/19th-century/dorge.md

 * (He committed suicide on 26 January 1942 when it was clear he was about to be sent to a concentration camp.)
 On 26 February 1936 the University of Bonn submitted the following names for the Hausdorff succession to the Ministry of Education: Ernst Kähler, Konrad Knopp and Karl Dörge.
 * Dörge remained in Cologne and, perhaps as a consequence of being recommended for a full chair in Bonn, he was appointed to a full chair at Cologne later in 1936.
 * Dörge continued working on algebra and number theory.
-* In 1938 Dörge's father, by this time 74 years old, came to live with his son at his home in Lindenthal on the west side of Cologne.
-* Friedrich Dörge spent the last five years of his life living with his son and died on 28 May 1943.
 * Dörge published a number of books.
 * Klaus Wagner (31 March 1910 - 6 February 2000) was Dörge's most famous student.
 * He received his Ph.D. from the University of Cologne in 1937 advised by Dörge, and taught at Cologne for many years becoming head of the Cologne graph theory school.